Open access article

 Any woman who fulfils the following criteria will be put forward for the shortlist.
 They must be:

 - Working or training as a pharmacy professional within the UK.
 This includes:

 - Pharmacy assistants/counter staff.

-- Not currently or previously be elected, or paid, to sit on the board of a national organisation or executive committee that has more than 500 members.
+- Not already widely known, such as those currently/previously elected, or paid, to sit on the board of a national organisation or executive committee that has more than 500 members.
 This includes:

 - General Pharmaceutical Council;

 - National Pharmacy Association;

 - Pharmacy Defence Association;

 - Nominees can be members or ambassadors of the aforementioned organisations, a trustee of a charity or a previous winner of a local award, such as employee of the month.

 Nominees will be assessed on the following criteria; however, please note that nominees do not have to demonstrate evidence of all five qualities in order to qualify for the list.